dltxio/idem-mobile/README.md

 ## Creating a profile on your Idem app

 ### Step 1: New Idem registration
 A user creates a new local profile on their mobile device using the Idem app.
-Their email address is their as a unique identifier.
+Their email address is their unique identifier.

 ### Step 2: New private key
 The app will automatically create a 256-bit private key on the device or allow users to import a mnemonic seed phrase based on the bitcoin BIP39 standard.
 This will be used to sign and verify requests using ECDSA to third parties.